Moonshades: a dungeon crawler RPG

 The game is pretty new and still in a Beta version.
 There is not much content available yet, but the game engine and all major aspects work perfectly.
 I encountered almost zero bugs during playtesting so far.

-The player creates two characters/heroes that are about to explore a dungeon full of monsters and treasure.
-Character creation is fast and easy, it lacks typical individualization of modern games, but the game is meant to follow classical dungeon crawler style anyway.
+The player creates two heroes that are about to explore a dungeon full of monsters and treasure.
+Character creation is fast and easy, it lacks typical 3D individualization of characters, but the game is meant to follow classical dungeon crawler style anyway.

-The player starts right in the dungeon on Level 1 and there is no real tutorial mode.
-Steering and interacting with the game worls is really easy and self-explaining.
+The player starts right in the dungeon on level 1 and there is no real tutorial mode.
+Steering and interacting with the game world is really easy and self-explaining.
 If you ever played an old-school dungeon crawler you will have no learning curve at all.
-Within the dungeon you will find hints and notices, some sticking to walls, others as notes in your diary or as hints when you tap on objects.
+Within the dungeon you will find hints and notices explaining the basic game mechanics, some sticking to walls, others as notes in your diary or as hints when you tap on objects.

 You will encounter an important NPC right away, the Blacksmith, who is also a trader.
-Everything you find in the dungeon can be sold here, he might also have some goods for sale.
+Sell or buy stuff here, the amount of things you can carry is limited.

-Characters have health points and mana points (for triggering special abilities) and can learn special skills during the game (you need to find the requird skill book and earn skill points as you gain experience to buy new skill levels).
+Characters have health points and mana points (for triggering special abilities) and can acquire special skills during the game by finding skill books and expending skill points.
 The amount of skills is fair so far and includes things like ranged attacks, AOE attacks or group heal.

-So basically, you start running around, bashing some skeletons and spiders and try to find the missing keys to locked doors.
+So basically, you start running around, bashing some skeletons and spiders and try to find the missing keys to locked doors to get that treasure chest behind it.

 This game is the definition of old-school dungeon crawler.
 You really feel that the developer has a heart for the games from the 90s and it’s great fun to play.
 The sounds are not awesome, but graphics and gameplay are really good.

 The game is not hard, I made it through to the currently available (dead) end without any effort, and I am not a crack player.
-In the beginning you might die a few times, but I feel the game could gain from a buffed difficulty.
+In the beginning you might die a few times, but I feel the game could gain from an optional hard difficulty level.
 Also the amount of treasure is quite high compared to dungeon size and difficulty level.

-The game lacks some sort of story, although a dungeon crawler does not necessarily need one.
-There are items in the dungeon that produce hints/text but seem to be of no use or just decoration.
-Yet, it’s unclear if there will be a way to use them later.
-There also doors that appearently have no key/way of opening yet (or are meant to be that way).
+The game lacks some sort of background story yet, although a dungeon crawler does not necessarily need one.
+There are items in the dungeon that produce hints, but seem to be of no use or just decoration.
+There also doors that appearently have no way of opening yet (or are meant to be that way).

 Tips & Tricks